 Sue: Can we turn the contrast down a bit?
 Her outfit is blinding me.

 The Doctor and his companions arrive in the middle of a jousting tournament.
 King John welcomes them as his demons.

-Sue: He’s very calm, considering what just happened.
+Sue: He’s very calm, considering what’s just happened.
 I thought he’d want to burn them at the stake or something.

 The Doctor decides to stay for a bit.

-Sue: At least the Doctor shut the TARDIS door.
+Sue: At least the Doctor shut the TARDIS door behind him.
 He’s learning.

 Sue: If this was Game of Thrones, he would slice his bollocks off without a second thought.

-Sue: They are freezing to death out there, especially Turlough.
+Sue: They must be freezing to death out there.
+Especially Turlough.
 I think he’s coming down with hypothermia, bless him.

-The actor who plays Ranulf rings a bell…
+The actor who plays Ranulf eventually rings a bell.

 Sue: His voice is very familiar.